Zelgadon/Earth-Chan/README.md

 # So, Earth-Chan, what does it means?
 Earth-Chan is the embodiment of the Earth.
 Our idea was to make people feeling compassion for Earth-Chan, by saying that if we continue to contaminate the Earth, she will suffer.
 That was a cool idea, then we did this webpage within 2 days.

+# This little project is now closed...
+... and that, for a long, very long moment.
+I'll probably never modify again what I have done.
+So, we can say that this project is finished, and it is already so cool, that I don't need to add something else.